cleverframework/clever-v0-galleries/README.md

-# clever-image-galleries
+# clever-galleries
-Image Galleries module for CLEVER.
+Galleries module for CLEVER.